-Complementing TeleMetrum and TeleMini is TeleDongle, a USB to RF interface for communicating with the altimeters.
-Combined with your choice of antenna and notebook computer, TeleDongle and our associated user interface software form a complete ground station capable of logging and displaying inflight telemetry, aiding rocket recovery, then processing and archiving flight data for analysis and review.
+TeleDongle was our first ground station, providing a USB to RF interfaces for communicating with the altimeters.
+Combined with your choice of antenna and notebook computer, TeleDongle and our associated user interface software form a complete ground station capable of logging and displaying in-flight telemetry, aiding rocket recovery, then processing and archiving flight data for analysis and review.